ajohnsonbuck/StrandMath/README.md

      C = A.reverseComplement;

 ### Hybridization of Strands is performed with the `*` or `.*` operator
-     % Find base-pairing between B and C
+     % Hybridize B and C, and assign to pair P
      P = B * C;
-     % Show base-pairing between B and C as well as the standard Gibbs free energy of hybridization P.print;
+     % Show base-pairing and free energy of hybridization of pair P P.print;

           5'- T T C A T T T T C T C C A A G G A G C T T T T T T T T T T T-3'